lawko698/lawko698.github.io/_posts/2018-08-13-Road-to-AWS-Certification.md

 wanted to explore and use cloud computing but I never found the time during the semester.
 I recently moved back to Hong Kong after finishing my Master's degree, I saw AWS was hosting their first summit in Hong Kong.
 Luckly, I was able to sign up for GameDay and the Summit.

-However, I have never used AWS before so I spent a day or two reading up their services and tutorials before GameDay :sweat_smile:
+I have never used AWS before so I spent a day or two reading up their services and tutorials before GameDay :sweat_smile:

 ![jpg](http://lawko698.github.io/assets/images/2018-08-13-photos/IMAG1055.jpg)